getfem/getfem/doc/sphinx/source/userdoc/linalg.rst

 Note that |gf| includes (since release 1.7) its own version of |sLU| 3.0 (see `SuperLU web site <http://crd.lbl.gov/~xiaoye/SuperLU>`_) hence a direct sparse solver is available out of the box.
-Note that an option of the ``./configure`` file allow to disable the included version of |sLU| in order to use a pre-installed version.
+Note that an option of the ``./configure`` file allows to disable the included version of |sLU| in order to use a pre-installed version.

 A small interface to |mumps| is also provided (see `MUMPS web1